Sir-Ryan/autoScript/README.md

+> **Please note that this was made a long time ago befor ei new how to code properly, i dont encoyrage anyone to use this**

                  _       ____            _       _
       __ _ _   _| |_ ___/ ___|  ___ _ __(_)_ __ | |_
      / _` | | | | __/ _ \___ \ / __| '__| | '_ \| __|